-Analyte to measure: Clindamycin phosphate in receptor solution rate)
+Analyte to measure: Tazarotene in receptor solution

-Equivalence based on: Clindamycin phosphate (IVRT endpoint: drug release
+Equivalence based on: Tazarotene (IVRT endpoint: drug release rate)

 Additional comments: Refer to the most recent version of the FDA guidance for industry on In Vitro Release Test Studies for Topical Drug Products Submitted in ANDAs^a for additional information regarding the development, validation, conduct and analysis of acceptable IVRT methods/studies.
 The batches of test product and reference standard evaluated in the IVRT bioequivalence study should be included among those for which the Q3 attributes are characterized.